 What we hope you will do is keep us informed of your physical health and any self-isolating that will need to be factored into our delivery of services and support to you.

-Given that we are not sure what the postal system will look like moving forwards, we are doing our best to keep the Southampton Information Directory updated, to include providing some materials around sharing information, supporting with handwashing and to occupy your child during this time.
+Given that we are not sure what the postal system will look like moving forwards, we are continuing to do our best to keep the Southampton Information Directory updated, to include providing some materials around sharing information, supporting with handwashing and to occupy your child during this time.
 We will also use this to be able to quickly update you if there is any need to change our offer, and what this will look like.
+We hope to be in a position to be able to publish some alterations into how Direct Payments may be used shortly, and this will be published on the Local Offer as soon as possible.
 Please do regularly check on this at www.southampton.gov.uk/localoffer.

 If you have any helpful suggestions, or discover any resources that you think other families would benefit from, please would you send them in to the Jigsaw.Duty@southampton.gov.uk e-mail, and we will have them uploaded onto the Southampton Information Directory.